Few things evoke a more primal fear in us than snakes.

-Its menu consists mainly of small animals; rodents, small reptiles, and others.
-This rattlesnake species are active for half the year and go into a passive mode for the other half.
-Another interesting fact is that the Mojave green fives birth to its young one live; they don’t lay eggs.
+Its menu consists mainly of small animals like rodents, small reptiles, and others.
+This rattlesnake species is active for half the year and goes into a passive mode for the other half.
+Another interesting fact is that the Mojave green gives birth to live young.
+It does not lay eggs.

 Like all rattlesnakes, they make a rattle-like sound when agitated.
 This sound can be heard in a quiet environment.
 They also make this sound when they are about to launch an attack at a victim or defend themselves against a threat.